dakotamm/research_blog/_posts/2024-07-01-strat-DO-sol.md

 <p style="text-align:center;"><img src="https://github.com/dakotamm/dakotamm.github.io/assets/55995675/799f7b8c-fd68-4f6d-b22c-d1a23b3bbc04" width="400"/><br>Fig 1.
 Point Jefferson DO, temperature, and salinity annual summer averages; light color is surface and dark color is bottom.</p><br>

 We see a decrease in DO of about 0.5 mg/L at the bottom over the last century.
 Using very rough estimates, we arrived at the conclusion that surface salinity and temperature change accounted for a solubility change of 0.2 mg/L DO.
 The following plot investigates both stratification changes and solubility changes considering just observations, and then holding a constant temperature or constant salinity.
-We calculate this stratification proxy as a difference between the surface and bottom measurements (deep less surface).
+We calculate this stratification proxy as a potential density difference between the surface and bottom measurements (deep less surface).
 The solubility uses Garcia and Gordon (1992) best fit method and then I convert the units using the calculated surface density using either natural or constant temperature or salinity conditions.
+Note that for all plots I only use data from casts that reach the bottom 20% of the water column.

 <p style="text-align:center;"><img src="https://github.com/dakotamm/dakotamm.github.io/assets/55995675/d8f3cacc-75d3-42dc-99bb-a554b7dfed27" width="800"/><br>Fig 2.
 Point Jefferson stratification and solubility annual summer averages, observed and holding salinity or temperature constant.</p><br>

+As a reminder, the presence of trend lines indicates a significant slope at a 95% confidence level, but all slopes are indicated.

+From these plots, we see that stratification and solubility both show significant decrease under observed conditions, though we not the presence of early high outliers especially for stratification.
+We note that the difference between the surface and bottom density is decreasing at a rate of 0.6 sigma units per century, or 0.0006 kg/m^3.
+We see that the total slope is accounted for by changes in both salinity and temperature impacting the density, but both neither values have significant slopes by my linear regression criteria.
+We see that holding temperature constant and varying salinity yields a larger density change (~5:1!) than varying temperature and holding salinity constant.

+For solubility, we note that the observed decrease of 0.2 mg/L per century is really close to what we estimated using rough back of the envelope calculations!
+But now we can calculate with more detail.
+We see that holding temperature constant yields very little change in solubility due solely to salinity changes, despite the impact of salinity on stratification.
+The vast of the trend overall is accounted for the variation in temperature.

+Thus, we've been able to parse the effects of temperature and salinity change over time on stratification and DO solubility, which are more dependent on salinity and temperature, respectively.
+As to what accounts for the remaining 0.3 mg/L of DO loss per century...more analysis will tell!

 ---

-## General Exam Debrief
+## General Exam Notes

-It's done!
-I'm excited to have a milestone accomplished and even more so to get all of the awesome feedback that our discusssion brought forth!
-Overall, it was a good opportunity to go back to some fundamentals, do some good literature review, and make sure I can explain some of the theory in a digestible way.
-I was proud of my presentation!
-In terms of my research progress, I'm glad I did this earlier than usual in my PhD.
-It seems like there's a ton more to do, but I'm really excited to look back too at how much I've done.
+Leaving my General Exam notes here for future reference...

 Some good notes from the discussions:
 1. Lots of great audience comments - Melissa Moulton mentioned using idealized terminal inlets for hypothesis testing using LO.